 Essay on Sarojini Naidu in 200 Words

 Sarojini Naidu was born in Hyderabad, Andhra Pradesh, India, on February 13, 1879.
 Aghori Nath Chattopadhyay, her father, was a Science engineer from Edinburgh University.
 She showed signs of exceptional talent since she was a young child.
-She earned the title of “Nightingale of India”.
-She cruised through her matriculation exams and later, she went to King’s College London and Girton College, the University of Cambridge to study.
+She earned the title of “Nightingale of India.
+She cruised through her matriculation exams, and later, she went to King’s College London and Girton College, the University of Cambridge, to study.

-She was one of the few persons who married someone from outside the caste.
+She was one of the few people who married someone from outside the caste.
 Before independence, inter-caste weddings were uncommon, but Sarojini Naidu defied society and married Pandit Govind Rajulu Naidu at the age of 19.
+Mahatma Gandhi influenced her greatly, and she adopted many of his beliefs.
+She was the country’s first female governor after being elected governor of the federal provinces, which is now known as Uttar Pradesh.

 Sarojini Naidu is one of India’s most well-known poets, noted for the lyrical and musical style of her work, which involves multiple rhymes as well as rich imagery.
 As a result, she was titled “India’s Nightingale.”
-She was a highly reputed and respected statesman, a great writer, and a great value to India as a whole, which is why many authors, politicians, and social workers are still inspired by her political achievements.
+She was a highly reputed and respected stateswoman, a great writer, and a great value to India as a whole, which is why many authors, politicians, and social workers are still inspired by her political achievements.
 Without question, Naidu has gained respect not only in India but also beyond the country’s boundaries.
 Google India celebrated Naidu’s 135th birthday with a Google Doodle in 2014.
 In 2018, Naidu was named one of the “150 Leading Women” by the University of London in the United Kingdom.

-Essay on Sarojini Naidu: 300 Words
+Essay on Sarojini Naidu in 300 Words

+Sarojini Naidu was a political leader, feminist, poet, and the first Indian woman to serve as president of the Indian National Congress and as governor of an Indian state.
+She was born on February 13, 1879, in Hyderabad.
+She was titled “India’s Nightingale” at times.
 Sarojini was the eldest daughter of Aghorenath Chattopadhyay, the principal of Nizam’s College in Hyderabad, a Bengali Brahman.
 She enrolled in the University of Madras at the age of 12 and went on to study at King’s College, London, and then Girton College, Cambridge, from 1895 to 1898.

 She was driven to India’s Congress movement and Mahatma Gandhi’s Non-Cooperation Movement.
 She accompanied Gandhi to London for the Round Table Conference on Indian–British Cooperation’s inconclusive second session (1931).
 She accompanied Gandhi to London for the Round Table Conference on Indian–British Cooperation’s inconclusive second session.
 When World War II broke out, she backed the Congress Party’s views, first of defensiveness, then of outright hostility to the Allies.
 She was appointed governor of the United Provinces (now Uttar Pradesh) in 1947, a position she held until her death.